-The chill of New Hampshire in January can be challenging for cross-training hikers and mountain climbers.
-Temperatures reach into the teens, and below zero, making megalithic-mountain research a dangerous endeavor, even for experienced climbers.
-I brainstormed less dangerous possibilities this month; North America is massive continent; So, go where the cold isn’t.
+Note: The chill of New Hampshire in January can be challenging for cross-training hikers, and mountain climbers.
+Temperatures reach into the teens, and often below zero, making “megalithic-mountain research” a dangerous endeavor.
+I brainstormed less dangerous possibilities this month; North North America is massive Continent.
+Ultimately I figured I would go where the cold wasn’t.
 Enter the possibility of: Virginia.

 With temperatures at 45-50 degrees, and the Sun shining, I cruised into the hidden caverns and valleys at the heart of Virginia.
 It is literally a golden zone of hidden valleys, crafted by the massive parallels of the Blue Ridge Mountains.
 Within those outer parallel shafts, other peaks ripple massively in an asymmetrical miasma that crafts miniature valleys within valleys below.